 To our knowledge, the Register RELOC-AGE data infrastructure is inter/nationally unique in terms of the size and type of study population, follow-up length and information detail.
 Including the study participants already at age 55+ allows us to capture the dynamics at target from an earlier phase in life than done before.
 To be able to address the social context in which the 55+ participants age, including demographic, socioeconomic and health data about their spouses/reg. partners (irrespective of their age) is a notable strength.

 Linked TPR, NPR, DR, LISA, SmiNet and SIR provide data of high quality.
-While data in REPR are detailed and generally of high quality, one known limitation is that relocations to special accommodation for older people are not well captured.
+While data in REPR are detailed and generally of high quality, one known limitation is that the relocations to special accommodation are not well captured as older persons tend to not deregister from their previous independent living accommodation.
 The remaining registries pose some challenges due to shorter follow up and/or data quality, to be taken into careful consideration during the design and analysis phases, as well as when interpreting and reporting the results.
 Linking to AR adds more detailed information about the dwellings since 2011, and DPR data will make it possible to use more detailed information on health conditions and primary health care use since 2005.
 Additional measures to decrease the risk of bias (e.g., limiting the analysis to fewer years or municipalities) will be considered due to lower data quality in MHCR and IEDPR, for the latter especially in some years.
 Nevertheless, municipal health care and care of people with disabilities is an essential indicator of active and healthy ageing and these registries will be used as complementary data sources, which will contribute to identifying their (yet unknown) limitations and strengths.

 The project is situated at the Centre for Ageing and Supportive Environments (CASE), bridging research at four faculties and collaborating with Lund University Population Research Platform (LUPOP), providing the needed subject expertise and collaborations in an excellent research environment.